 Having your return flagged is not an automatic kiss of death.
 It just means the IRS is going to review it a little more closely.
+You may receive a tax return review letter letting you know your return is being examined and your refund may be delayed.
 If DIF labels your return with a high score, it goes to an auditor.
 The auditor might decide everything's fine, but if he doesn't, he passes your return to an examining group.
 The manager of the group double-checks your return and determines whether or not to subject it to an audit.
 If he thinks more investigation is required, your return goes back to an auditor who now has the final say as to whether to initiate an audit.
 The audit itself can be as simple as some correspondence asking you to substantiate certain information included in your return.
 You might just get a bill for additional taxes due, or you might be subjected to a full-blown audit, depending on the severity of your error.